 “Sailing away with me honey” is a famous song by David Gray.
-We don’t know if when he wrote it, he had in his mind the Greek deep blue, but this doesn’t mean that these lyrics cannot lead you at one of the most beautiful seas in the world, Aegean.
-You can rent a sailing or a speed boat and have one of the romantic weekends that you have ever had!
+We don’t know if when he wrote it, he had in his mind the Greek deep blue, but this doesn’t mean that these lyrics cannot lead you to one of the most beautiful seas in the world, Aegean.
+You can rent a sailing or a speedboat and have one of the romantic weekends that you have ever had!

 Alimos – Sounio (daily)